neumino/neumino.github.io/movies.md

-### The Curse of La Llorona
+### Someone Great
-*Released on 2019-04-17, vote average 5.5*
+*Released on 2019-04-19, vote average 6.8*

-A social worker dealing with the disappearance of two children fears for her own family after beginning the investigation.
+An aspiring music journalist lands her dream job and is about to move to San Francisco when her boyfriend of nine years decides to call it quits.
+To nurse her broken heart, she and her two best friends spend one outrageous last adventure in New York City.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ALhy6XTpMlk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/BBd9gcrj2Wk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>